jannispaul/form-flow/readme.md

 `data-form="step-indicator"` The same index as the current step will get the class `active`

 `data-form="next-btn"` The next button will trigger the validation and going to the next step.
 There can be multiple and they can be anywhere on the page.
+Will get `disabled`class as long as fields in active step are not valid yet.

 `data-form="back-btn"` THh back button will go to the previous step.